Our daily routine

 Your child’s key person

-Feeling emotionally secure helps children really relax in their environment and gives them children the confidence to fully immerse themselves in their play and learning.
+Feeling emotionally secure helps children really relax in their environment and gives the children confidence to fully immerse themselves in their play and learning.

 Your child’s key person becomes a special person they can build a genuine trusting bond with, and who can get to know them really well.
-Your key person is responsible for a small group of children who form your child’s a key base group.
-Staff will be mindful to help support friendships within the key base groups, to really enhance your child’s sense of belonging when they come to nursery.
+Your Key Person is responsible for a small group of children who form your child’s a key base group.
+Our Key Bases are organised in a family style, with children of a mix of ages in each group.
+Staff will be mindful to help support friendships within these Key Base groups, to really enhance your child’s sense of belonging when they come to nursery.